AlessandroLoVerde10/COLBOT/README.md

 # COLBOT
-Collateral framework RAG chatbot developed during my time at the ECB (only publicly available info shared)
+Collateral framework RAG chatbot developed during my time at the ECB (only publicly available info shared).
+It delivers legally grounded responses with article references through an intuitive graphic interface.
+The app has been improved benefiting of experts' feedback and review of the responses.

 ## Background
 My journey with RAG (Retrieval-Augmented Generation) systems at the ECB started during a training (Data Academy) where the final project (DevGPT) was a chatbot to explore internal code repositories in GITLAB.

 ## App today
-After a year of development, we )ECB's Market operations Innovation Lab and MArket Operations Framework) launched COLBOT (Collateral Framework Chatbot), a RAG-based chatbot for exploring the European collateral legal framework.
-It delivers legally grounded responses with article references through an intuitive graphic interface.
-The app has been improved benefiting of experts' feedback and review of the responses.
+After a year of development, we - ECB's Market operations Innovation Lab and Market Operations Framework - launched COLBOT (Collateral Framework Chatbot), a RAG-based chatbot for exploring the European collateral legal framework.

 The app is now available for internal use across the entire European System of Central Banks (ECB + 27 National Central Banks) on a AWS secure platform.
+It has been presented to wide audiences and conferences in the ESCB: like Market Operations committee, DG-M Townhall, Markets AI Network, Collateral management Network, ...

 COLBOT uses the following publicly available sources on the EURLEX website:
 - General Documentation EU 2015/510 (ECB/2014/60)